 Coordinating an Outlook Calendar in Different Time Zones

-For companies that have offices in different time zones, Outlook allows you to develop a calendar that coordinates both.
+Outlook allows you to develop a calendar that coordinates both for companies with offices in different time zones.
 You can choose to view the calendars for the offices side by side.

 - Go to ‘File’.